docker/docs/engine/tutorials/usingdocker.md

     172.17.0.5

-## Stopping the web application container
+## Stop the web application container

-Okay you've seen web application working.
-Now you can stop it using the `docker stop` command and the name of the container: `nostalgic_morse`.
+The web application is still running inside the container.
+You can stop it using the `docker stop` command and the name of the container: `nostalgic_morse`.

     $ docker stop nostalgic_morse